jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

 g) Add a mender artifact name variable in **local.conf** so artifacts get a name.
 This ends up in **/etc/mender/artifact_info** on the device.

-    MENDER_ARTIFACT_NAME = "bbb-test-1"
+    MENDER_ARTIFACT_NAME = "wandq-test-1"

 f) I am running sysvinit not systemd, so add an init script to start the mender service on the units.
 See the example in **meta-bbb/recipes-mender/mender-sysvinit**.

 ### Image creation

-a) I couldn't get the default mender sdimg files to build.
-I've never had great success with Yocto's **wic** tool and this was no exception.
-Mender's idea is the you enable sdimg creation by inheriting **mender-image-sd** in **local.conf**.
+a) After failing to get the mender sdimg files to build for the BBB, I didn't even bother to try with the wandboards.
+Instead I just reused the script I am using for the BBBs.

-Note that you only need this sdimg for initial provisioning.
-After that upgrades happen via 'artifacts' and do not use the sdimg files.
+Note that you only need this sdimg file for initial provisioning.
+After that upgrades happen via **artifacts** and do not use an sdimg file.

-To build installer image files I am using a custom shell script.
-It's a small variation of an existing image script I already use and so was pretty easy to write.

-    meta-bbb/scripts/create_mender_image.sh
+The script I am using is here

+    meta-wandboard/scripts/create_mender_image.sh

 A benefit to using a script like this is that it will also work (with small modifications) for **Buildroot** built systems where the **wic** tool does not exist.

+The script creates 4 partitions which is not necessary with the wandboards where the bootloader binaries **SPL** and **u-image.img** are on the unpartitioned space of the SD.

+I was in a hurry to see things working on the wandboard and did not investigate how to tell mender that no u-boot partition is necessary.
+So currently the **p1** FAT partition on the SD card is never used.

+TODO: See about removing the u-boot partition.

 b) Add **ext4** to **IMAGE_FSTYPES** in machine conf.
 This is the file that the **mender-artifact** utility uses to create and sign artifacts prior to uploading to the server.